stepas-toliautas/enccs-instructor-training/content/enccs-lessons.md

 - Learn key concepts: quantum states, qubits, quantum algorithms
 - Get an overview of QC programming in high-level languages for use cases in optimisation, finance and quantum chemistry
-- Get an vverview of the main QC hardware approaches
+- Get an overview of the main QC hardware approaches
 - Understand how QC can be integrated with classical computing through hybrid classical/quantum algorithms and HPC-QC systems.
 - Learn to perform quantum software testing with the Quito tool